 Armed with our insights from our interviews, we began prototyping and user testing, especially where bite-sized actions were concerned.
 We learned that users are too overwhelmed when it comes to dealing with their wellbeing as an entirety, so most wellness solutions -- which are built toward long-term scheduling -- won’t cut it.
 However, if a physician is given the option to take a quick ten-minute nap?
 Now we’re speaking their language.

-How might we create a product to help physicians proactively monitor their burnout, take bite-sized actions, get tangible support and help their team?
+How might we create a product to help physicians proactively monitor their burnout, take bite-sized actions toward managing their burnout, and get the tangible support they need?

 Coral Board is a quantifiable, visual mobile app that monitors a user’s burnout metrics and connects them to bite-sized actions that a user can take to maintain their wellbeing.